Vertiv makes tactical moves to lead AU smart city stampede

 Fry also believes the duo can collaborate to support major upgrades to government-supported critical infrastructure upgrades in North Queensland, helping to keep critical systems like electricity and water supply running in the event of natural disasters like Cyclone Yasi that tore through the area in 2011.

-“Vertiv completes our portfolio, particularly in the modular data centre space, which will give more choice to our customers as they continue development of their IoT and smart city initiatives,” says Powerfirm director Jacques Tesson.
+“Vertiv completes our portfolio, particularly in the modular data center space, which will give more choice to our customers as they continue development of their IoT and smart city initiatives,” says Powerfirm director Jacques Tesson.

 Vertiv Australia and New Zealand managing director Robert Linsdell says IoT and smart cities are all about people connecting with each other.